Stormz4/group20-EzShop/Deliverables/DesignDocument.md

 note "ID is a number on 10 digits " as N1
 N1 ..
 LoyaltyCard
-note "bar code is a number on 12 to 14  digits, compliant to GTIN specifications, see  https://www.gs1.org/services/how-calculate-check-digit-manually " as N2
+note "bar code is a number on 12 to 14  digits,\ncompliant to GTIN specifications, see \nhttps://www.gs1.org/services/how-calculate-check-digit-manually " as N2
 N2 ..
 ProductType
-note "ID is a unique identifier of a transaction,  printed on the receipt (ticket number) " as N3 N3 ..
+note "ID is a unique identifier of a transaction, \nprinted on the receipt (ticket number) " as N3 N3 ..
 SaleTransaction
 @enduml
 ```